It is frustrating to have to continue to shut down your zero-turn to install the mower deck belt after it keeps coming off the pulleys.

 Lastly, replace the mower deck belt with a new one once you have confirmed there are no more points on your mower deck the belt is rubbing against.

-3. Bad Spindle Housing Bearing on a Spartan Zero Turn
+3. Bad Spindle Housing Bearing

 A bearing may be bad in your Spartan spindle housing assembly.
 This is the piece on your deck where the mower blade attaches.

 A failed bearing can cause your blade to wobble.
 At high speeds, the wobble can cause an excessive vibration that can knock the belt off your mower.

 To check for a bad bearing, safely access the underside of your mower deck.
 Protect your hands with a good pair of work gloves and grab a hold of each end of your mower blade.

 Rock the blade up and down feeling for movement.
 You may also hear a knocking noise.

 If you find your blade is secure to the cutter housing, but there is vertical movement, remove the blade and disassemble the spindle housing assembly (also known as cutter housing).

 Chances are highly likely you have a bad bearing in the housing that must be replaced.
 Inspect the spindle for damage.